benmellin/msc_project/README.md

 The purpose of this project was to determine some of the genetic features that determine if a Mesenchymal Stromal Cell is antimicrobial or not.

 My group was provided with mRNA data of ~9,000 MSCs, and experimentally determined labels of antimicrobial or non-antimicrobial.
-We sought to better understand what made some MSCs antimicrobial, and what made some non-antimicrobial.
+We sought to use statistical and computational methods better understand what made some MSCs antimicrobial, and what made some non-antimicrobial.

 My contributions included:
 - [A Leiden Clustering based Classification Method](leiden_experiment/Ben_seurat_experiment_leiden.md)